joshchew24/notes/CPSC 330/Utility Matrix.md

 - **Users are features for jokes** and **jokes are features for users**.
 ### Data Splitting
 - done for prediction evaluation
+	- allows us to hide some data from training for scoring later on
 - split into train and validation sets
 - easier to **split the ratings data** instead of the utility matrix
 - can pretty much ignore `y`